elken/Vim-LaTeX-Mirror/README.md

 * Customized Macros: Latex-suite makes it easy to add custom macros, again with the possibility of dynamic content and automatic cursor placement.

+This project has nothing to do with me (yet), it's just a mirror.